josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧮_sparse_cluster_pathology_microclusters.md

 As other users drift away or stop producing similar patterns, the cluster may shrink further — even to two.

 The system does not interpret this as a problem.
 It simply continues operating.

 ---

-## Why correction is difficult
+## 🧱 Why Correction Is Difficult

 Correcting sparse cluster pathology is non-trivial because: